Kwasa Damansara MRT station: Station location

 The station is located within the Kwasa Damansara development project, one of two stations to serve this future township.
-As it is located away from Jalan Sungai Buloh (Malay; English: Sungai Buloh Road), a new access road was built to give access to the station.
+As it is located away from Jalan Sungai Buloh ("Sungai Buloh Road"), a new access road was built to give access to the station.

-Although the tracks at the Kwasa Damansara station are elevated, the station building itself is at-grade, the only one of its kind on the MRT Sungai Buloh-Kajang Line, but similar to Setiawangsa station on the Kelana Jaya Line.
+Although the tracks at the Kwasa Damansara station are elevated, the station building itself is at-grade, the only one of its kind on the MRT Kajang Line, but similar to several stations on the Kelana Jaya Line.

 The station has three levels, with the ground floor being the concourse and the two floors above being platform levels.
 The two elevated platforms are island platforms, enabling this station to have four platforms to enable it to function as the interchange station between the MRT Kajang Line and MRT Putrajaya Line.

 Platform 1 is dedicated for Kajang-bound trains of the MRT Kajang Line.
-This platform is on level 2.
-On the same level is platform 4, which is used as the terminus of MRT Putrajaya Line.
-On level 1, platform 2 functions as the terminus for MRT Kajang Line.
-Platform 3, across from platform 2, is for Putrajaya Sentral-bound trains for the MRT Putrajaya Line, although trains currently only stop at Kampung Batu station as it is the terminal station for the Phase 1 of MRT Putrajaya Line.
+This platform is on Level 2.
+On the same level is Platform 4, which is used as the terminus of MRT Putrajaya Line.
+On Level 1, Platform 2 functions as the terminus for MRT Kajang Line.
+Platform 3, across from Platform 2, is for Putrajaya Sentral-bound trains for the MRT Putrajaya Line.